mcdermatt/ICET/README.md

 HD Maps are published as PointCloud2 messages in the /hd_map topic which can be viewed via RViz

+A "snail trail" showing the trajectory of the vehicle is also published as a PointCloud2 message as /snail_trail

+Estimated transforms between frames and the associated covarince estimates output by ICET are published to /relative_transform and  /relative_covariance respectively

 ## Cite ICET